z-aki/duck_email_converter/README.md

 - Convert your forwarding email and your DuckDuckGo Email Protection username to an email ready to be written to.
 - Supports [at] and [dot] formatted emails also.
 - Supports multiple email conversions also.
-- Supports saving the input emails and username to browser profile and syncing it across profiles.
+- Supports syncing the username and last input emails across profiles.

 Illustrative Example: